 Crushed peeled tomatoes – fresh or canned tomatoes are the base of this sauce.
 The tomatoes will absorb and emulsify together with all the salty and savoury ingredients.
 If using fresh tomatoes it will take a bit longer while cooking, as they will need to burst and release all their juices.

 Capers – these delicious little tangy and briny buds add that saltiness the dish needs.
 If you are using brined capers, you can slightly rinse them to remove some of the excess briny taste.
-If you are using salted capers, I recommend that you give that a good rinse and make sure that all of the visible salt is removed.
+Rinse the salted capers to make sure that all of the visible salt is removed.